8 Women: Camp Sensibility from Gallic Director Francois Ozon

 The source material is old, but the approach is not.
 Based on the 1958 play by Robert Thomas, it features a cast of high-profile actresses, including Danielle Darrieux, Catherine Deneuve, Isabelle Huppert, Emmanuelle Béart, Fanny Ardant, Virginie Ledoyen, Ludivine Sagnier, and Firmine Richard.

-At the 2002 European Film Awards, the film was nominated for six awards including Best Film and Best Director; it won for Best Actress for the eight main actresses.
+At the 2002 European Film Awards, 8 Women was nominated for six awards including Best Film and Best Director; it won the Best Actress for the eight main actresses.

 Cast